-As a result, clear and actionable data governance strategies are required, with dedicated resource and ongoing management required to identify and maintain a desired future state beyond system migrations and initial roll-out.
+As a result, clear and actionable data governance strategies are required, with dedicated resource and ongoing management required to identify and maintain a desired future state beyond system migrations and initial on-boarding.

-Knowledge management also serves a valuable role, providing easy, instant access to scheme rules and other key documentation ensuring administrators, particularly those with a more generalist skillset, can quickly and confidently assist scheme members through their chosen channel.
-This documentation can, in turn, be provided to members, allowing them to self-serve where appropriate.
+Knowledge management also serves a valuable role, providing easy, instant access to scheme rules and other key documentation ensuring administrators can quickly and confidently assist members through their chosen channel.

 Aside from meeting regulatory requirements, robust data and knowledge management can enable administrators to use real-time collaboration tools, empower members to self-serve, and reduce failure demand; when all parties trust the information in front of them there will be a smoother and more cost-effective experience for all.